China looks ahead to fall party congress, leadership changes

 A clearer picture may emerge after informal summer meetings at the beach resort of Beidaihe east of Beijing, but the final lineup likely won’t come until the actual congress is held, the experts say.
 While Chinese politics can seem like a Byzantine power struggle, the results are significant for the country’s direction, they say.

-“Xi is clearly interested in and keen to leave his marks and make changes,” said Boston University’s Fewsmith.
+“Xi is clearly interested in and keen to leave his marks and make changes,” said Fewsmith, of Boston University.
 “I don’t think he made himself ‘chairman of everything’ just for the sake of it.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.